5 Protein Powder Myths to Stop Believing, According to A Sports Nutritionist

 Protein powder initially gained popularity because athletes could consume it immediately after workouts (no cooking—so simple!).
 It was believed downing a shake right after a workout was more beneficial for recovery and muscle building.
 These days, we know that's not totally true.

-It's more important for athletes to prioritize eating protein steadily throughout the day to aid in overall recovery.
-Timing tends to matter more if you're participating in high-intensity exercise or workout sessions longer than 90 minutes.
-If your exercise meets the latter, aim to refuel with around 20-40 grams of protein and a carbohydrate source, like a protein shake and a banana.
+Prioritizing protein steadily throughout the day matters more for overall recovery.
+Timing tends to be more relevant for high-intensity exercise or sessions longer than 90 minutes.
+If that's you, aim to refuel with around 20-40 grams of protein and a carbohydrate source, like a protein shake and a banana.
+For more guidance, Pre-Workout Meals and Snacks covers fueling strategy before and around training.

 My favorite protein powder recipes that will actually help you hit those protein goals and build muscle